Quirkbot/QuirkbotCODE/src/info/privacy-policy.md

 We review our security measures and Privacy Policy on a periodic basis, and we may modify our policies as appropriate.
 We may also change or update our Privacy Policy if we add new services or features.
 If we make any changes to our privacy practices, we will amend this Privacy Policy accordingly and post the amended policy on the Quirkbot website.
 We encourage you to review our Privacy Policy on a regular basis.

-*Revision date: 27th November 2015.*
+*Revision date: 10th December 2015.*

-*The Quirkbot Privacy Policy was last updated: November 2015*
+*The Quirkbot Privacy Policy was last updated: December 2015*